fernanda-rigo/Coffee_EDA/README.md

-# Exploratory data analysis within coffee production, rural population, and trades
+# Exploratory data analysis within coffee and rural population.
-### Python practicing
 ## DATA

 Food and Agriculture Organization of the United Nations (FAO)